aayushKhandpur/pack-n/wp-content/plugins/import-users-from-csv-with-meta/readme.txt

 == Changelog ==

+= 1.8.7.2 =
+*	Bug in delete_user_meta solved thanks for telling us lizzy2surge

+= 1.8.7.1 =
+*	Bug in HTML mails solved

+= 1.8.7 =
+*	You can choose between plugin mail settings or WordPress mail settings, thanks to Awaken Solutions web design (http://www.awakensolutions.com/)

+= 1.8.6 =
+*	Bug detected in mailer settings, thanks to Carlos (satrebil@gmail.com)

 = 1.8.5 =
-*	Include order changed, after BuddyPress adaptations we break the SMTP settings when activating
+*	Include code changed, after BuddyPress adaptations we break the SMTP settings when activating

 = 1.8.4 =
 *	Labels for mail sending were creating some misunderstandings, we have changed it